Call for Interdisciplinary Projects in Imaging

 The grants must be used for the launching of new research activities and/or the development of tools that can impact the EPFL imaging community at large.

-Only members of EPFL research labs that are part of an ECI’s partner School (ENAC, IC, SB, STI, SV) can apply.
+Only members of EPFL research labs that are part of a partner School (ENAC, IC, SB, STI, SV, CDH) can apply.
 Applicants must be employed as EPFL professors or senior scientists (MERs) for the full duration of the project.

 The proposal must involve at least two research groups that have complementary expertise.
 There is no requisite for the partner applicants to be from different EPFL Schools or Institutes, although cross-school proposals and novel collaborations are strongly encouraged.
 Each applicant cannot submit more than one proposal per call as main applicant or as co-applicant.